coughingmouse/p-layout/README.md

 The layout is with an amazing app called Ukelele.
 Installing for everyone enables it on the device before (and on the password dialogs) and after login.
 After installation, you will have to enable it by somehow adding it to your list of layouts as well as make it default for user and for the login screen.
 To uninstall,run the installer again.

-### Linux (and BSDs?)
+### Linux (and FreeBSD?)

 Note that this layout is not implemented correctly, although it does have every feature it needs.

 * Supported layouts: English (Default), International

-I uploaded the thingy I now use to install the layout [here](https://github.com/coughingmouse/p-layout/tree/main/xkb-version).
-Note that it will not work on vt, which you are likely using on BSDs. **You need to be using us or us altgr-intl layout** on X11 or Wayland (or i.e. ones that respect xkb).
+I uploaded the thingy I now use to install the layout [here](https://github.com/coughingmouse/p-layout/tree/main/xkb-version). **You need to be using some us layout**.
 Try running it.
 I've only tested it on Pop!\_OS, Fedora, and Debian, but it should work almost everywhere.

 ```sh
 sh -c "$(curl -fsSL https://github.com/coughingmouse/p-layout/raw/main/xkb-version/install.sh)"